';

 Stevenson

 On the north bank of the Columbia River lies the historic community of Stevenson, Washington.
 A scenic walk along the waterfront allows visitors to enjoy a view of the Cascade Mountains and take in the action on the river.
 East Point is a great spot to view kiteboarders and there is a boat dock along with a picnic and day-use area.
-Downriver, next to the Columbia Riverside Lodge, is Bob’s Beach, a popular spot for windsurfers with a grassy area for a picnic on a warm, summer day.
+Downriver, next to the Wilder and Pine Riverside Cabins, is Bob’s Beach, a popular spot for windsurfers with a grassy area for a picnic on a warm, summer day.

-As Skamania County’s seat of government and home to Skamania Lodge and the Columbia Gorge Interpretive Center Museum, Stevenson strives to keep visitors busy with activities and events throughout the year.
+As Skamania County’s seat of government and home to Skamania Lodge and the Columbia Gorge Museum, Stevenson strives to keep visitors busy with activities and events throughout the year.

-With an award-winning brewpub, art galleries, antique shops, fine restaurants, distinctive clothing and jewelry stores, along with a stylish coffee bar, one can only delight in discovering this welcome respite from the big city.
+With an award-winning brewpub, fun shopping, fine restaurants, distinctive clothing and jewelry stores, and elite spa, one can only delight in discovering this welcome respite from the big city.
 Free public Wi-Fi can be found in the many locations between the Columbia River beaches and the Skamania County courthouse.
-Popular events such as the Slingshot Kiteboarding Festival, Brews Blues and BBQs, Adventure Bluegrass Festival and the Outrigger Canoe Races bring crowds to Stevenson every year, providing fun for the whole family. http://www.cityofstevenson.com/
+Popular events such as the Skamania Sip N’ Stroll, Bridge of the Gods Kitefest, Gorge Blues & Brews, Gorge Bluegrass Festival and the Gorge Outrigger Canoe Races bring crowds to Stevenson every year, providing fun for the whole family. https://www.visitstevensonwa.com/

 Underwood